stc3245/Webcheckers/docs/DesignDoc.md

 player.
 The game is played on a 8x8 checkers board with each player starting with 12 pieces and losing pieces throughout the game.
 With a checkers piece, each player can make a move.
 This move can either be a simple move, a jump move, or a multi-jump move.
 Not all players are humans.
-Some players can be AI players.
+Some players can be AI players, in which case the game will utilize the implemented AI GameAgent to simulate the move making.

 ## Architecture and Design